 9. Use the Godaddy Website Builder

-Rather than make a heavy investment in web development or design, use the GoDaddy Website Builder.
+Rather than make a heavy investment in web development or design, start with a free solution like GoDaddy's website builder.
 The Website Builder allows you to fully customize and design your own website with no technical knowledge required.
-It’s straightforward, intuitive and easy to use — making it the perfect choice for beginners and advanced users alike.
+It's straightforward, intuitive and easy to use — making it the perfect choice for beginners and advanced users alike.

 When it comes to optimizing your site for mobile and setting up analytics, you can get it done without ever writing a line of code.